-The Order was founded in Britain almost 50 years ago by the historian and poet Ross Nichols, aided by the writer and founder of the Tolkien Society Vera Chapman, and fellow members of the Ancient Druid Order, which developed during the early years of the last century out of the Druid Revival which began about three hundred years ago.
+The Order was founded in Britain over 50 years ago by the historian and poet Ross Nichols, aided by the writer and founder of the Tolkien Society Vera Chapman, and fellow members of the Ancient Druid Order, which developed during the early years of the last century out of the Druid Revival which began about three hundred years ago.

 Both the Feminine and the Masculine principles are celebrated and represented in the Order’s teachings and membership.
 The Order is not patriarchal or biased in favour of men – many women are in leadership roles and over half the membership is female.

-Although most members practise Druidry on their own, there are over one hundred groups around the world that offer the opportunity for members to meet and celebrate together.
+Although most members practise Druidry on their own, there are over 200 groups around the world that offer the opportunity for members to meet and celebrate together.
 In addition individual members and groups organise gatherings, retreats, camps, conferences and workshops.
 See the Community section on this website for more information.

-The Order offers comprehensive training in Druidry in seven languages through its distance learning course, which includes a personal mentorship programme, camps and gatherings in many countries, a monthly magazine, and members' internet forums.
+The Order offers comprehensive training in Druidry in six languages through its distance learning course, which includes a personal mentorship programme, camps and gatherings in many countries, a monthly magazine, and members' internet forums.
 In addition, the Order promotes a Sacred Grove Planting Programme and a Campaign for Ecological Responsibility, and supports three tree-planting charities: Trees for Life, Tree Aid, and The Woodland Trust.

 The Order also offers training in celebrancy (the art of leading weddings and funerals and other rites of passage), and educational materials in the form of books, audios, retreats and workshops to people who are interested in the Druid tradition and would like to incorporate some of its ideas into their lives, as well as to those who would like to follow a training programme in Druidry.